alexwlchan/alexwlchan.net/src/_posts/2019/2019-10-14-sans-io-programming.md

+{%
+  slide_image2
+  filename="slide16.jpg"
-{% slide_image :deck => "sans_io", :slide => 16, :alt => "Slide titled “Build an I/O sandwich”.
+  alt="Slide titled “Build an I/O sandwich”.
 Below the text is a three segment diagram.
-From left-to-right, the segments are “Inbound I/O”, “business logic” and “outbound I/O”." %}
+From left-to-right, the segments are “Inbound I/O”, “business logic” and “outbound I/O”."
+%}

 I like to think about creating an I/O sandwich.
 We have an inbound I/O layer talking to a network or socket or file; it gets some bytes in from wherever, then passes those to our business logic layer.